GitHub employees want ICE contract canceled: ‘We cannot offset human lives with money’

 The letter received more than 150 signatures out of roughly 1,300 GitHub employees in less than an hour, including a signature from one of the company’s vice presidents, according to an employee who opposes the contract.

 GitHub did not immediately respond to questions, but pointed to Friedman’s Tuesday memo as the company’s statement on its contract with ICE.
-Microsoft, which owns GitHub, did not immediately respond to a request for comment.
+Microsoft did not immediately respond to a request for comment.

 In his memo, Friedman said that the ICE contract began in April 2016 as a license agreement to use GitHub servers and that the original purchase and recent renewal of the contract were done through a third-party reseller partner.
 He also and that the revenue from the purchase is less than $200,000.